sweng-epfl/public/exams/midterm/2018/PRACTICE.md

 Due to the success of the Address Catalogue System, the Ministry of Information has decided to use it for more and more purposes.
 In particular, they want to use it to send letters to all houses within a given address prefix.
-To enable this new request, you decide to add functionality to print the full address of all houses in a given address prefix.
+To enable this new request, you decide to add functionality to print the full addresses of all houses in a given address prefix.

 For example: